nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.02.A01.18) Strengthening of gratuity insurance benefits (AGRAHARA).

-##### 2.02.A02) ■ Amendment of the PAYE tax ■ Ensure fair salaries and job security of Manpower workers
+- 2.02.A01.19) Amendment of the PAYE tax

+- 2.02.A01.20) Ensure fair salaries and job security of Manpower workers

+##### 2.02.A02) Unemployed graduates:

-- 2.02.A02.01) Unemployed graduates: Graduates who have been unemployed for a long period will be employed as follows.
+- 2.02.A02.01) Graduates who have been unemployed for a long period will be employed as follows.
 Thereafter, a mechanism will be developed to create new job opportunities for graduates as the economy expands.

 - 2.02.A02.02) 20,000 to the teaching profession.